zkwokleung/Flow.Launcher.Plugin.GitEasy/Readme.md

 This is a plugin for the [Flow launcher](https://github.com/Flow-Launcher/Flow.Launcher), allows for quickly cloning repositories and open it, as well as opening existing repositories on command.

+This started as a very personal project.
+You are very welcomed to contribute and adding your own ideas.

 ## Features

 * Clone repositories and open in File Explorer/VS Code